What to do immediately after a truck accident

 Get yourself out of traffic first, just as you would with any accident.
 If your vehicle is drivable and you're in a roadway, move it.
 If you're hurt or trapped, stay put and call 911 immediately.
 The paramedics will document injuries on scene, and that official record matters in a truck accident case just as it does in any collision.

-But here's what's different about truck accidents: the injuries tend to be more serious.
-A truck accident often means serious impact force, and you might be injured in ways that won't be obvious for hours.
-Adrenaline masks pain.
-You might feel functional right now and have a concussion, broken ribs, or internal injuries that announce themselves later.
-Don't take the absence of pain as a sign you're uninjured.
+Truck accidents produce more serious injuries than typical car collisions because of the weight differential and impact force.
 Go to the emergency room or an urgent care facility tonight or tomorrow morning, even if you feel okay.
-Tell them about the accident and exactly where you felt the impact.
+Tell them about the accident, how it happened, and exactly where you felt the impact.
 This medical evaluation creates a baseline that protects your health and your claim.

 If there are other people in your vehicle, check on them.
 If anyone reports pain, difficulty moving, or any uncertainty about their condition, call 911.
 The paramedics will evaluate everyone, and the documentation of injuries matters for the legal process ahead.